 Q. Can you give me a quick overview of how the oyster gardening program works?

 A. Oysters are the Chesapeake Bay's best natural filters.
 They also provide essential habitat for fish and other Bay creatures.
-Unfortunately, though, today's oyster population is estimated at only two percent of its original level.
+Unfortunately, though, today's oyster population is a fraction of its original level.
 The Chesapeake Bay Foundation's oyster gardening program gives people the opportunity to help bring back this vital species by growing oysters alongside their docks.
 Once grown, the adult oysters are returned to the Chesapeake Bay Foundation for planting on sanctuary reefs.

-Gardeners attend a three-hour workshop where they build a float or several cages in which to grow oysters.
+Gardeners attend a three-hour workshop where they build a cages in which to grow oysters.
 When you leave the workshop, you will have everything you need to grow oysters, including about 1,000 to 2,000 spat (baby oysters).
 You then tend these oysters for about nine months.
-Keeping oysters in floats or cages allows them maximum exposure to oxygen and plankton, which means they will grow faster than they would in their natural habitat on the Bay bottom.
+Keeping oysters in cages allows them maximum exposure to oxygen and plankton, which means they will grow faster than they would in their natural habitat on the Bay bottom.
 These big, nine-month-old oysters have a greater chance of surviving once they are planted on sanctuary reefs than they would if we simply took them right from the hatchery and planted them.

 After nine months of growing your oysters, you return them to CBF for planting on sanctuary oyster reefs.
-Ideally, you will return them in May or June, and your float or cages can be hauled out of the water for the summer.
+Ideally, you will return them in May or June, and your cages can be hauled out of the water for the summer.
 In September, you pick up you new spat and continue growing oysters for the next year.